guoynow/LBMKGC/README.md

 >
 >We use the SDXL and CLIP provided by [Hugging Face](https://huggingface.co/).
 >
->You need to download the [embeddings](https://drive.google.com/drive/folders/1WBt7UjDFgkIRawRmgEEpX4GW8U6A9l_P) and [checkpoint](https://drive.google.com/drive/folders/1pqVXLs6j-hGTYeo0b1s46HBFJ6yknaT3), and place them in the directories "./embeddings" and "./checkpoint" respectively.
+>You need to download the [embeddings](https://drive.google.com/drive/folders/1WBt7UjDFgkIRawRmgEEpX4GW8U6A9l_P), and place them in the directories "./embeddings".

 ## Dependencies